A Travel Price Comparison for Families, Couples, and Backpackers Amsterdam vs. Las Vegas for Food, Nightlife, Music, and Couples

 People visit Amsterdam because there is so much to do.
 The length of your ideal trip is an individual decision.
 If you have five days, this city makes for a great vacation.
 Exploring the old town is a popular activity.
 Five days should give you a good understanding of everything this city has to offer.

-You'll find nightlife and live music around the colorful entertainment capital of Las Vegas.
+You'll find nightlife and live music around the sinful entertainment capital of Las Vegas.
 The length of your ideal trip is an individual decision.
 If you have five days, this entertainment capital makes for a great vacation.
 It's also a relaxing resort destination.
 Five days should give you a good understanding of everything this entertainment capital has to offer.

 A week in Amsterdam or Las Vegas?